848deepak/AGuideforTechStudents/README.md

-# Tech Career Workshop Presentation
+# Machine Learning Workshop Presentation

-An interactive, speaker-optimized presentation for the workshop "Exploring Technology and Career Foundations: A Guide for Tech Students."
+An interactive, speaker-optimized presentation for the workshop "One day Hands-on workshop on Machine Learning at CHANDIGARH UNIVERSITY."
 Built specifically for workshop delivery with presenter controls and audience engagement features.

 ## � Workshop Features (NEW!)